Our services during the coronavirus pandemic

 - lacks capacity

-- is giving birth or attending a 12 or 20 week scan - see maternity page for more information
+- having a baby - see maternity page for more information

 Only one visitor at a time will be allowed in these cases.
 Please note that some wards may have further restrictions to protect the safety of patients and staff.

 Our teams can also offer support with facilitating virtual visits.
 Please speak to a nurse for further information.

 We are constantly reviewing our visitor policy to ensure our staff, patients and visitors are kept as safe as possible during this pandemic.
 Any new updates to our visitor policy will be made available here.